Valhalla, New York: Recent events

 On July 12, 2006, the Westchester tornado, an F2 event, touched down in nearby Hawthorne and proceeded to move into Valhalla, causing much destruction in the Stonegate section of the community.
 This was one of the strongest tornadoes the area had ever seen, as tornadoes of this magnitude are mostly in the Midwest.
-Power lines were knocked down, and hundreds of trees were uprooted.
-There were no deaths, but much of Valhalla changed as a result.
+The tornado knocked down power lines and uprooted hundreds of trees, but did not cause any deaths.

 On September 11, 2006, The Rising memorial to September 11 victims was dedicated at the Kensico Dam by Westchester County and the Westchester County September 11 Memorial Committee.
 The Rising honors the 109 county residents who were killed in the terrorist attacks.

 In July 2007, Valhalla hosted the opening ceremony of the 2007 Empire State Games.
 The ceremony was held at the Kensico Dam honoring the athletes and their families and was attended by Governor Eliot Spitzer among other politicians.
 ESPN's Jeremy Schaap was a keynote speaker.

 On February 3, 2015, in the Valhalla train crash, a Metro-North train crashed into a Mercedes-Benz SUV that was stuck on the tracks at Commerce Street near the Taconic State Parkway.
-The crash caused six deaths and 15 injuries, including seven serious.
+The crash caused six deaths and 15 injuries, including seven seriously injured.